-Market obstacles in SEE power market force energy traders to look for Turkey, coupling far and obstacles creating non-competitive markets22.
-June 2012. / News Serbia Energy
+Market obstacles in SEE power market force energy traders to look for Turkey, coupling far and obstacles creating non-competitive markets, News Serbia Energy

 Southeast European power traders are looking to new markets in Turkey and areas further east, frustrated by growing regulatory, political and economic risks in local markets, participants at an industry seminar said this week.